jakobkmar/spigot-language-kotlin/readme.md

 depend: [ spigot-language-kotlin ]
 ```

+And add the plugin (which you can download from the releases page) to your `plugins` directory.

 *(Optional)* If you are using the Gradle shadow plugin anyways, you can exclude **all** Kotlin dependencies from the shadow task by
 configuring it this way: